cvillej/ornl/README.md

     * Easier and better testing
 * Pluggable architecture and other approaches for extensibility
 * Classes and abstract base classes: Clearly define the domain and state.
 Also paints a clear picture of how a future engineer would add new components.
 * Code documentation: I have generated HTML docs based on the code documentation.
-That can be found here (**put link to html docs here**)
+That can be found [HERE](./docs/_build/html/index.html)
 * Explicit configuration: In one obvious place.
 Not embedded deep in subsystems.